leilacielok/lng-maritime-network-analysis/MODEL_PROPOSAL.md

 +
 \eta_{it}^{D,T}.
 ```
+The common monthly effects for these dimensions could follow AR(1) processes analogous to that specified for exposure, with dimension-specific persistence and innovation variances.

 ## 7. Inactive node-months

-The balanced panels contain many inactive observations, so it would probably be better to model node activity explicitely:
+The balanced panels contain many inactive observations, so it would probably be better to model node activity explicitly:

 ```math
 A_{it}^{g}